RuiVilares/MediaLibrary/README.md

 ###### MediaLibrary ######

-Master in Informatics and Computing Engineering Database and Web Applications Laboratory
+Master in Informatics and Computing Engineering

+Database and Web Applications Laboratory

 Instance: 2016/2017

 This is the MediaLibrary© project documentation area.
-LBAW course

 ##### Project #####